top of page

 Do you think this will actually change anything?
 Do you think that voting changes anything?

 I know for a fact that when I put out my single-stream recycling every week, it just goes to a landfill.
 But I still recycle religiously.
 Maybe that's stupid, but the alternative feels so nihilistic that I can't bear it.
 Meanwhile, I still do my best to reduce what even goes into the recycling bin, since that is obviously more effective at reducing waste.
 The point of that imperfect metaphor is that I think at this point, why not just try a thing?
-Subjecting every individual action to the vague "does it actually work" critique often serves to mostly just express our own individual hopelessness and justify continuing to do nothing.
-And I think if we keep doing that, rather than creating a dialectic/action-plan, we are pretty fucked.
+Especially a thing that's kind of funny and that connects two human beings who would otherwise not know each other and that reminds them on some level that we are all connected and our actions affect one another (sorry).

 Obviously, if this project has any effect on the elections, it will be negligible.
 That's not really the point.
 Much more than electoral politics, I'm interested in creating connections and conversations, and discovering ways that stalwartness and flexibility can meet each other.
 I'm interested in the complex places where efficacy is more nuanced than something that can be counted and tallied.
 I'm interested in creating the circumstances for people to do something they wouldn't otherwise do.